cachqot/hogemoji_script/README.md

 ### Bugs / Feedback

-If you found bugs or, you have feedbacks, please create issue or send a pull request on this repository.come on! :)
+If you found bugs or, you have feedbacks, please create a issue or send a pull request on this repository.come on! :)

 ### Add New commands

-If you would like include new commands,I'll be happy to it.So you have to write a specific description to it for add new commands.
+If you'd like to add a new command,I'll be happy.
+You have to send a Pull request about it.

 ## TODO